-SECTION 6 · MAINTENANCE
+SECTION 6 • MAINTENANCE

-BE1-50/51M Overcurrent Relays require no preventive maintenance.
-However, periodic tests should be performed according to scheduled practices.
+BE1-50/51B Overcurrent Relays require no preventive maintenance.
+However, periodic checks should be performed according to scheduled practices.
 A recommended periodic test is provided in this section.
-If the relay fails to function properly, contact the Customer Service Department of the Power Systems Group, Basler Electric, for a return authorization number prior to shipping.
+If the relay fails to function properly and in-house repair is considered, contact the Customer Service Department of the Power Systems Group, Basler Electric, for a return authorization number prior to shipping.